wenjie2wang/splines2/README.md

 ## Development

-The latest version of package is under development at [GitHub](https://github.com/wenjie2wang/splines2).
+The latest version of the package is under development at [GitHub](https://github.com/wenjie2wang/splines2).
 If it is able to pass the automated package checks, one may install it by